A1Liu/nyu---csci-201-cso/README.md

 # Projects <a name="projects"></a>

-This folder contains all the project folders for the projects assigned in CSCI-201.
-Each is summarized in the folder's [README file](projects/README.md)
+The [*projects* folder](projects/) contains all the project folders for the projects assigned in CSCI-201.
+Each is summarized individually in the folder's [README file](projects/README.md), and each project folder contains its own README file describing the project.

 # Homework <a name="homework"></a>

+The [*hw*](hw/) folder contains all the documents for homework assigned in CSCI-201.

 # Utilities <a name="utils"></a>